Australian Institute of Health and Welfare (2022) Medicines in the health system, AIHW, Australian Government, accessed 29 September 2022.

 Compared with the previous year, growth in expenditure for OTC medicines in 2019–20 was greatest for home self‑care products at 37%.
 Among these products, masks and thermometers experienced the largest increases in expenditure.
 The second largest growth was for allergy medicines at 7%.
 Footcare had the biggest decline in expenditure at 7% less than the expenditure in 2018–19.

 Figure 7: Expenditure on over-the-counter medicines sold by pharmacies, 2018–19 and 2019–20

 This chart displays total expenditure for medicines available over-the-counter from pharmacies in 2018–19 and 2019–20.
 Consumers spent an estimated $1.7 billion on natural health products in both 2018–19 and 2019–20.

 Medicines that require a prescription but are not eligible for subsidy under the PBS are known as private prescriptions.
 Some examples of private prescriptions include medicines that are not listed on the PBS; are prescribed for off-indication use; and are provided to consumers who are not eligible for PBS.

 Private scripts expenditure for 2018–19 and 2019–20 was estimated at $902.8 million and $836.0 million (current prices) respectively, representing a decline of 7.4% (AIHW 2021).

 For more information on medicines in the health system, see:

-Department of Health 2018a.
-Expenditure and Prescriptions Twelve Months to 30 June 2018.
-Canberra: Department of Health.
-Viewed 21 February 2020.
+Department of Health (2021) Expenditure and Prescriptions Twelve Months to 30 June 2021, Department of Health, Australian Government, accessed 7 February 2022.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.